Publicaciones Escritas por Personal de IBP, Revisada por Expertos

 LaManna, J.A., T.L.
 George, J.F.
 Saracco, M.P.
 Nott, and D.F.
 DeSante.
 2012.
 El Niño-Southern Oscillation influences annual survival of a migratory songbird at a regional scale.
 The Auk 129:734-743.
 PDF

-Ruiz-Sánchez, A., R. Rueda-Hernández, S. Guallar, and P. Pyle.
+Ruiz-Sanchez, A., R. Rueda-Hernandez, S. Guallar, and P. Pyle.
 2012.
 Age determination of the Spot-breasted Wren and the White-breasted Wood-Wren using molt limits.
 North American Bird Bander 37:93-100.
 PDF

 Wolfe, J.D., and P. Pyle.
 2012.
 Progress in our understanding of molt patterns in Central American and Caribbean landbirds.
 In: Proceedings of the IX Neotropical Ornithological Congress-Peru.
 Ornitologia Neotropical 23:153-158.
 PDF